SJ23 Tech Tip F10b, (Updated 2023-09-08) Bob Schimmel

 d - Wrap a few safety straps (Velcro) around the jib.

-If you can, set a clip through the drum to prevent accidental unfurling.
-(Only possible on metal drum).
+If possible, set a clip through the drum to prevent accidental unfurling.
+(Only possible on a metal drum).

-e - Release the back stay adjuster (Tech Tip F09)(relieve the strain on the standing rigging)
+e - Release the back stay adjuster (Tech Tip F09)(relieves the strain on the standing rigging)

-f - Tuck away the sheets and hoist the jib sleeve if you don't have UV strips on the jib.
+f - Tuck away the sheets and hoist the jib sleeve if you don't have a UV strip on the jib.

 g - Time to BS with the crew in the pub.